 To get the perfect layers, use a bartender spoon.
 If you don’t have that on hand, feel free to use the back of a spoon as I did and wipe after each pour.

-- In a short cocktail glass, gently pour the simple syrup, followed by the creme de cacao and vodka.
+- In a short cocktail glass, gently pour the simple syrup, creme de cacao, and vodka.

 - Finally, top the cocktail with chilled heavy cream for a rich texture.
 Slowly pour over the back of a spoon atop the other layers.
 Finish up with shaved chocolate or dark cacao powder.